25th March, 2019

 The 5 steps to risk assessment:

-Significant hazards, which could result in harm to people, should be identified.
+You don't have to identify every possible hazard, but you should aim to identify any significant hazards.
+These are things which could result in harm to people.
 Hazards can be identified by reviewing the activity, and the working environment.

 Next, decide who might be harmed and how.